rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 Notable benefits & differences compared to [Snap Payment](/en/snap/overview.md) product:
 - Support **more than 7 days link expiry** period.
 There is no defined maximum expiry period limit.
 - Payment Link **can be paid more than once** or any specified limit.
 Snap Payment link can only be paid once.
-- The **created payment links are visible and manageable** via Midtrans Dashboard.
+- The **created Payment Links are visible and manageable** via Midtrans Dashboard.
-- **Automatic email of Payment Link & payment instruction** will be sent to the customer (if merchant specify the email).
+- **Automatic email of Payment Link & payment instruction** will be sent to Customer (if merchant specify their email).
 - **Link/URL** is customizable. e.g. `https://app.midtrans.com/payment-links/my-product-123`
 - The resulting payment Order ID in Midtrans dashboard [will be appended with timestamp suffix.](#order-id-structure)
 <!-- @TODO: convert to table like demo slide? -->